IntersectMBO/ouroboros-network/docs/StyleGuide.md

     Note the indentation of `-- |`, the two spaces before the `-- ^`, and the blank line between the constructors.

+    Note that we leave an empty comment line as the last haddock or comment line.

     We often document preconditions, invariants, and postcondition using the following style: